-The CNBC at Carnegie Mellon University (CMU) maintains its own computer facilities that provide faculty, staff and students with support, access to state of the art equipment and high-speed network access.
+The Carnegie Mellon University (CMU) Neuroscience Institute and the CNBC at CMU maintains its own computer facilities that provide faculty, staff and students with support, access to state-of-the-art equipment and high-speed network access.

 We maintain multiple servers that are located in a machine room in Mellon Institute.
 All servers have redundant power supplies and Uninterrupted Power Supplies (UPS) ensuring connectivity for several hours without power.
 A Dell PowerEdge R740XD server running Ubuntu Linux OS servers a 160TB, enterprise grade, RAID 6, ZFS disk storage system provides space for research labs to store their data.
 They can access the files from their local computer using CMU’s network.
 The ZFS space provides snapshots and is replicated to a separate server located at another building on campus as protection against catastrophic failure.
 This server also has a 100TB, enterprise grade, disk storage system using ZFS RAID 6 which was built to store the MICrONs project data, a project funded by the Intelligence Advanced Research Projects Activity (IARPA).
 This storage pool is also configured with ZFS snapshots and replication to the backup server.

 A server with 40TBs of RAID 5 enterprise grade disk storage space was installed in October 2014 to provide desktop/laptop file incremental backup using Code42 software, a multi-platform enterprise solution used by core-staff and some of the NI/CNBC faculty and lab members in the Mellon Institute location.